 Thank you for your interest and support.

-We provide comfort, guidance, hope and hospitality to persons displaced by wrongful conviction, disability, or life-altering crises.
-Lighthouse is a safe haven, and all are welcome to reach out to us.
+We provide comfort, guidance, and hope and hospitality to persons displaced by vulnerability or life-altering crises.
+Lighthouse is a safe haven for all who have fallen through the cracks.

 Lindy Morelli is a Catholic Christian lay woman from Scranton, PA.
 She received her bachelor’s degree from Valley Forge Christian College in Theology in 1986.